Jostyck9/Keycloak-Docker/README.md

 update realm set ssl_required='NONE';
 ```
 It will be usefull when a server manage by himself the ssh certificate (as on clevercloud)

+## add plugins
+If you want to add a new plugin to keycloak, just add the .jar file in the deployments folder